dariopellegrini/kdone-website/custom_routes.md

 ## Converting data
 In KDone, models represent the documents saved on MongoDB.
 It can be useful to convert them easily into another model to deal with permission, different views and so on.
-KDone has the `tranfer` function, that can turn a model into another.
+KDone has the `transfer` function, that can turn a model into another.
 Let's take a `User` model.

 ```kotlin